A2939/A2939.github.io/proj/index.md

 The chalice program is available to any member of the assembly.
 Members who join the program agree to purchase a chalice to be given to a priest after the passing of the member.
 The members name is engraved on the base of the chalice as a memorial to that member.
-Please contact the worthy Comptroller to take part in this program.
+Please contact the Faithful Comptroller to take part in this program.
 <hr></td><td></td></tr><tr></tr><tr></tr><tr></tr><tr></tr><tr></tr><tr><td></td><td><br><br>